xlab-ub/mlmodelscope-api/README.md

 The `DOCKER_REGISTRY` environment variable must be set to build or pull the correct image tags for development, staging, or production.
-The `.env` file sets this to `staging-ec2.mlmodelscope.org:5000` by default, which is the staging registry.
-This is safe to use for development as well.
-For production it should be set to `c3sr` so that images will be tagged and pulled from the C3SR namespace on Docker Hub.
+The `.env` file sets this to `c3sr` by default so that images will be tagged and pulled from the C3SR namespace on Docker Hub.
+Change this if you want to use a private registry to host your own modified images.

 ## API